 On the 2020 campaign trail: Where are the presidential candidates today?

-Here's how Trump and Biden will spend their time on Friday, Sept.
-25
+Here's how Trump and Biden will spend the day before the first presidential debate

-With Election Day less than 40 days away, the presidential candidates have entered the home stretch of the 2020 campaign.
+With Election Day less than 40 days away, President Trump and Democratic presidential nominee Joe Biden have entered the final leg of the 2020 campaign.

-Here's where the candidates will be traveling and how they'll be spending their time on Friday, Sept.
-25:
+Here's where the candidates will be traveling and how they'll be spending their time on Monday, Sept.
+28, 2020, just one day before they're slated to face off in the first presidential debate in Ohio.

 THE TOPICS MODERATOR CHRIS WALLACE WILL BRING UP AT NEXT WEEK'S FIRST BIDEN-TRUMP PRESIDENTIAL DEBATE